firefoxxy8/seo-crawler/README.md

-# seo-crawler
+# SEO crawler

-(draft) It crawls a website and make json report about website structure for a SEO purpose
+(Design mode) It crawls a website and make JSON report about website structure for a SEO purpose

+## Features

+- fast
+- configurable

+## Options

+- max-depth
+- start-url